Can you test positive for two COVID variants at once? - NewsBreak

 “You certainly could if you had really, really, really bad luck,” says Dr. Jim Conway, medical director with the immunization program at UW Health in Wisconsin.

 He explains that, earlier in the pandemic, there were a number of children who would have SARS-CoV-2, the virus that causes COVID-19, and another common cold virus such as rhinovirus or enterovirus.
-The World Health Organization recently reported cases of people getting influenza and COVID at the same time, calling it ‘ flurona .’Beware fake COVID tests online, FTC warns
+The World Health Organization recently reported cases of people getting influenza and COVID at the same time, calling it ‘flurona.’

 Because you’re able to have two viruses at the same time, it’s not impossible to have two COVID variants simultaneously.